Vistry Group (LON:VTY) Stock Price Down 16.1% – Time to Sell?

-Separately, JPMorgan Chase & Co. lowered their price target on Vistry Group from GBX 830 ($10.41) to GBX 690 ($8.65) and set a “neutral” rating on the stock in a research report on Thursday, December 5th.
+Separately, JPMorgan Chase & Co. reduced their price objective on shares of Vistry Group from GBX 830 ($10.40) to GBX 690 ($8.65) and set a “neutral” rating for the company in a research note on Thursday, December 5th.

 Insider Buying and Selling